[UPDATED FOR 2023]

 - Create the blog categories — create at least five categories of niches that your target audience is interested in.
 They should be fairly broad but specific to your industry.

 - Come up with blog post ideas — create at least ten blog posts based on the categories created.
 Make sure they are helpful to your customers.
+AI can be especially helpful with this task because it can come up with industry topics and inspiration for you to build up.

 - Map out all special events — this includes holidays or events that you'll attend.
 Make sure there is content around them.